damianhakert/damianhakert.github.io/source/partners/index.html.md

 ## EE Dev License
 If you're working on an EE integration and need a GitLab EE license to develop and test on we will provide that upon request.

+If you want to talk to us about a partnership you can contact Eliran Mesika, our Director of Strategic Partnerships at eliran at gitlab.com.